parthapratimkalita/contributor-onboarding/docs/index.md

 8. Once they accept the invitation, they will be able to contribute to the repository.

 *Hint: You can also add contributors by adding their GitHub username to the `CONTRIBUTORS.md` file in the repository.*

+## *Adding Branch Protection Rules
+1. Go to the repository on GitHub you want to add branch protection rules to.
+This is the repository you just forked.
+2. Click the "Settings" tab.
+3. Click the "Branches" tab.
+4. Click the "Add classic branch protection rule" link.
+5. Enter the name of the branch you want to protect.
+For this exercise, you will want to protect the ``main`` branch.
+6. Check the box "Require pull request reviews before merging".
+7. Check the box "Require approvals".
+8. Enter the number of approvals required.
+For this exercise, you will want to require two approvals.
+7.

 ## Cloning a Repository